PitonCMS/Engine/templates/help/adminHome.md

 PitonCMS is an easy to use, powerful Content Management System for personal and business websites.

 ## Login
 PitonCMS does not store confidential passwords.
 When your website was setup by your designer, your email address was added as a registered email.
-To login, simply go to your website and add `/login` to the URL.
+To login, simply go to your website and add [/login](/login) to the URL.

-Enter your email address and click Login.
+Enter your email address and click *Request Login*.
 A link will be sent to your personal email with a one-time use login token that takes you to this administration page.
 The link expires in 5 minutes, and cannot be reused.

 ## Overview
-From this administration console, you can:
+From this PitonCMS administration console, you can:

 * **Pages** Pages have unique content as specific URL's, such as About, Contact, Home.
 * **Collections** Collections are groups of Pages, associated by a common theme, such as Recipes, Travel, Blog Posts.